GourangaDasSamrat/React-Weather-App/CONTRIBUTING.md

 - Use descriptive variable and function names.
 - Write clear and concise comments where necessary.
 - Run `npm run lint` to check for linting errors.
+- **Use the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions in your code editor for consistent formatting and linting.**

 ## Reporting Issues